- 125g dried cranberries

 1. Place the dried cranberries, raisins and sultanas in a large bowl and stir in the orange zest, juice and 150ml port.
 Cover and leave overnight to soak.

 2. Preheat your oven to 160°C/Fan 140°C/Gas 3.
 Grease the base and sides of a 20cm round cake tin with butter.
-Line the base with baking paper and line the sides with paper so it comes 2 inches above the tin.
+Line the base with baking paper and line the sides with paper so it comes 5cm above the tin.
 Set aside.

 4. Roughly chop the walnuts and add them to the batter, along with the soaked dried fruits and any port left in the bowl.
 Stir together.

 5. Scrape the batter into the cake tin and level off the top with the back of your spoon or spatula.
 Bake for 2 hrs 45 mins-3 hrs or till firm to the touch.
 A skewer inserted should come out relatively clean, depending on how much fruit you hit when you stick it in.
+If there is some batter stuck to the skewer, bake for another 15-20 mins and check again.
 If the top of the cake begins to darken and burn while it's baking, cover the top of the cake with greaseproof paper.

 6. Poke a few small holes in the top of the cake with a skewer and pour 1 tbsp port over the top.
 Leave the cake to cool in the tin.
 Once cold, remove from the tin and wrap the baking paper around the cake.
 Wrap in a layer of greaseproof paper then in a layer of foil and store in an airtight tin.